 The government plans to issue guidance in October on how best to comply with their obligations under the Modern Slavery Act.
 If a business does not already have policies in place then it may wish to consider how and what practices, polices and training relating to slavery and human trafficking they wish to put in place.

 Get in touch

 Employers should be proactive in establishing what is required of them to meet their obligations under the Act.
-If you require any help or further information of the impact of these proposed regulations on your business please don’t hesitate to contact one the employment team.
+If you require any help or further information of the impact of these proposed regulations on your business please don’t hesitate to contact our employment team.

 Call us for free on 0330 912 0294 or complete our online form below for legal advice or to arrange a call back.